Ian

 About Ian

 Hey!
-I'm Ian, I'm from England, but have been living in Japan for over 5 years now.
+I'm Ian.
+I'm from England but currently living in Japan.
 I have a beautiful wife and the best little boy in the world.
-I have been DM'ing various groups for 10+ years, both online and offline.
-I recently lost my job and thought, what the heck, let's try making it into a profession, so here I am!
-I have mainly DM'd D&D, but I also love other systems and have created my own, including some solo RPGs, a Pokémon RPG, and a simplistic Roll for Shoes style system for my family, who didn't have the slightest clue about roleplaying.
-Also, if you care to check out some D&D content I've made, game systems, and other things, please check out my KoFi and Itch. https://ko-fi.com/ianthedad https://itch.io/dashboard If you happen to be in Tokyo, please feel free to message me, and maybe we could arrange something in person!
-All games will go through SPG.
+I have been DMing various groups for 10+ years but never tried anything like StartPlaying.
+I recently lost my job and thought, Let's give it a try!
+I have mainly DM'd D&D, but I also love other systems and have created my own, including some solo RPGs, a Pokémon RPG, and a simplistic Roll for Shoes-style system for my family, who didn't have the slightest clue about roleplaying.
+If you're interested in checking out things I make, please check out my links! https://itch.io/dashboard https://ko-fi.com/ianthedad https://www.drivethrurpg.com/en/publisher/29045/ianthedad

 At a glance